n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.if.md

 **String**:

 - exists
-- does not exist
+- doesn'texist
 - is equal to
 - is not equal to
 - contains
-- does not contain
+- doesn'tcontain
 - starts with
-- does not start with
+- doesn'tstart with
 - ends with
-- does not end with
+- doesn'tend with
 - matches regex
-- does not match regex
+- doesn'tmatch regex

 **Number**:

 - exists
-- does not exist
+- doesn'texist
 - is equal to
 - is not equal to
 - is greater than